 2006 Comprehensive Peace Accord ends the Nepalese Civil War.

-2006 The International Astronomical Union creates the first formal definition of a planet and excludes Pluto from the list.
+2006 The International Astronomical Union creates the first formal definition of a planet and excluded Pluto from the list.

 2006 Execution of Saddam Hussein.